 Step 4 – Follow the rules

-As mentioned above, keep in mind that Canada has Anti-Spam laws and if someone complains about receiving an email from you, they perceive as spam, you may need to provide proof of a valid CASL (Canada Anti Spam Law) compliant opt-in (MailChimp gathers and stores the proper information for you when you follow their double opt-in process).
-Find more on those laws here but the basics you need to follow are:
+As mentioned above, keep in mind that US, Canada, UK, Australia, and many other countries have anti-spam laws and if someone complains about receiving an email from you, they perceive as spam, you may need to provide proof of a compliant opt-in.

 Step 5 – Take action